-F PROPOSED PROJECT roject is a new food service and is a new building built from the ground up. \Box 2.
-This p roject is a new food service and is a conversion of a non-food establishment building or a of an existing building that used to be a different food establishment. \square roject is an existing and currently operating food establishment that is expanding or remodeling its existir ng building.□ 4.
-This pi roject is a mobile food unit and commissary. \square Please gi ve a brief explanation of your proposed construction.
-Example: S: 1.
-7 This project is the construction of a new building for a quick serve restaurant.
-2. 1 This project is the remodeling of a former full service restaurant into a bakery and coffee shop.
-C This project is a 20ft x 30ft addition to the south side of the existing building to relocate the dishwashing and dry storage areas and expand the cook line and prep areas into the current dishwashing and storage area. ā This project is the construction of a mobile unit and construction of a commissary (or remodel of a building for a commissary)(or addition of a mobile unit and commissary operations to an existing, currently operating food establishment.)
+SCOPE OF PROPOSED PROJECT 1.
+This project is a new food service and is a new building built from the ground up. \square 2.
+This project is a new food service and is a conversion of a non-food establishment building or a remodel of an existing building that used to be a different food establishment. \square 3.
+This project is an existing and currently operating food establishment that is expanding or remodeling its existing building. \square 4.
+This project is a mobile food unit \square and commissary. \square Floor plans for the mobile unit must be submitted 5.
+This project is a new food service sharing facilities of an existing food service.
+A copy of the ECHD shared facility agreement must be provided. \square Please give a brief explanation of your proposed construction.
+Examples: 1.
+This project is the construction of a new building for a quick serve restaurant.
+2. This project is the remodeling of a former full convice restourant into a believe and soffee shop

+- 2. This project is the remodeling of a former full service restaurant into a bakery and coffee shop. - 3.
+This project is a 20ft x 30ft addition to the south side of the existing building to relocate the dishwashing and dry storage areas and expand the cook line and prep areas into the current dishwashing and storage area. - 4.
+This project is the construction of a mobile unit and construction of a commissary (or remodel of a building for a commissary)(or addition of a mobile unit and commissary operations to an existing, currently operating food establishment.)

-If you are remodeling a currently operating foodservice you must submit drawings showing the existing layout and the proposed new layout with details about equipment to be moved to a new location or , removed and replaced with new equipment.
+If you are remodeling a currently operating food service you must submit drawings showing the existing layout and the proposed new layout with details about equipment to be moved to a new location or , removed and replaced with new equipment.